Ergodic theory of Random Anosov systems mixing on fibers: Examples

-\end{lemma} \begin{proof} Here we only need to take $\d_1\in(0,\frac16\e_1)$ small enough such that any $(\o,2\d_1)$-pseudo orbit can be $(\o,\frac13\e_1)$-shadowed by a unique true orbit.
-This can be done by Lemma \ref{L:Shadowing}, and in the rest of this proof we fix such a $\d_1$.
+\end{lem} \begin{proof} Here we only need to take $\d_1\in(0,\frac16\e_1)$ small enough such that any $2\d_1$-pseudo orbit of $\tilde\phi$ can be $\frac13\e_1$-shadowed by a unique true orbit.
+This can be done by Lemma \ref{L:LShad}.
+For the rest of the proof of this lemma, such a $\d_1$ is fixed.

-It is easy to see that the existence of $\tilde g$ follows Theorem \ref{T:DensePeriodicOrb} directly.
-For an arbitrarily fixed $\o\in\O$, by Lemma \ref{L:ContiG}, there exists an nonempty open set $A_\o\subset \O$ and $g'_\o\in C(\O,M)$ such that
+It is not hard to see that the existence of $\tilde g$ follows from Proposition \ref{P:DensePeriodicOrb1} directly.
+For an arbitrarily fixed $\o\in\O$, by Lemma \ref{L:ContiG}, there exist an nonempty open set $A_\o\subset \O$ and $g'_\o\in C(\O,M)$ such that